 Common wisdom cites Kodak as the creator of the home photographic hobby in the late 1880s and into the 20th century.
 It is correct, to a degree.
-Early cameras were massive contraptions of wood and brass, kind of elite cabinet making, complemented with a crude lens and media holder.
+Early cameras were massive contraptions of wood and brass, a kind of elite cabinet making, complemented with a crude lens and media holder.
 They were not easily portable, more of a luggable.
 There were only a few such style cameras made by Kodak, where they bought out the competition and available new technologies.
-Kodak took over manufacturers such as Blair, Folmer and Schwing or Rochester and continued with their product lines to be made famous as Kodak models.
+Kodak took over manufacturers such as Blair, Folmer and Schwing, or Rochester and continued with their product lines to be made famous as Kodak models.

 Kodak’s contribution in bringing photography to the masses was via selling volumes of simple, no-frills, cheap cameras.
 Box style or folders, cameras were still too large to be truly defined as so-called vest pocket cameras.
 Kodak’s business model relied on selling film, so as long as competitor’s cameras used Kodak made film, Kodak had no pressing incentive to produce better cameras.

 The early 1920s saw new winds blowing from across the ocean.
 Germany, heavily burdened by reparations imposed at the Versailles agreement’s, was in dire need of hard currency.
 Reparations payable were equal to about 100,000 tonnes of gold, nearly half of all the gold mined in the world till date, and quoted in gold.
 There was no practical way for the post-war German government to come even close to that.
 Guess it was meant to devastate the German economy for generations to come.

 An alternative to the non-existent gold was hard valued goods, such as steel, coal, and industrial products.
 Germany gradually defaulted on these payments, so France, followed by Belgium, invaded the Ruhr valley, cutting away the productive mining and industrial area.
 That had left Germany with one option to gain hard currency – industrial export.